 Want to know more about local history?
 Are you in search of family roots?

 Come visit our museum!
 We’re open every Thursday-Saturday, 10am to 2pm (weather permitting).
 There is no charge for admission.
 Please also feel free to contact us, browse our pages for event and exhibit information, or click on the Research tab above for a list of our files.

 Want to get involved from the comfort of home?
 Why not sign up for our monthly enews to receive monthly articles about the Boothbay region by our historian Barbara Rumsey, and get notices of upcoming events?
 Simply complete the box to the right.
 We also post historic photos of the region on our Facebook page.
 Follow us on Instagram, too!

-The Boothbay Region Historical Society is located at the 1874 home of Elizabeth F. Reed and its grounds, Fullerton Park.
+The Boothbay Region Historical Society is located in beautiful Boothbay Harbor, Maine in the 1874 home of Elizabeth F. Reed and its grounds, Fullerton Park.
 Browse six rooms of artifacts, photographs, maps, and memorabilia.
 Our collections of town records, local newspapers, family histories, account books, and more are available for those wishing to delve into our colonial and coastal heritage.
-Whether you visit in search of family roots, or simply enjoy learning about local history, we invite you to enjoy a local treasure!

 After a thorough search, the Boothbay Region Historical Society Board of Trustees has appointed Dr. Aimée Keithan as our first ever Executive Director.
 This strategic move marks a significant milestone in our commitment to preserving and promoting the area’s rich history.

 Dr. Keithan, an esteemed architectural historian with a passion for museums, holds PhD and MA degrees from the University of York, England, and a BA from the University of Maine at Augusta.
 She has completed research fellowships at and worked with numerous historic house museums in America and the UK.